Bobcat66/wayfinder/wips/README.md

 GCC (which does support VA_OPT) is the primary compiler used during testing and debugging for both WIPS and Wayfinder as a whole, and when built in release mode WIPS does not make use of VA_OPT at all.
 Nevertheless, it's worth noting for posterity.

+Note: in general, the values returned by getters should be treated as invalidated after the original object is destroyed or modified